imitablerabbit/lwjgl-engine/README.md

 #LWJGL Engine#

 LWJGL is an openGL variant for Java programming, this engine is designed to use LWJGL in order to open and display 3D models as well as other various tasks.

 Various different demonstrations can be found in the [demos](/demos) folder.
 Some examples include a boid simulation or just simply rotating a cube using the classes and function calls included in the engine.
-The maths behind these classes are mostly provided for by JOML, the source files for which are included in the repositories source files.
+The maths behind these classes are mostly provided for by [JOML](/src/org/joml).
+In the future I plan on moving away from JOML and supporting this myself.

 ##Compiling and running the engine:##